rdhelli/CarND-Behavioral-Cloning-P3/writeup_report.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs turned out to be 3 as more epochs did not improve the validation accuracy.
+The ideal number of epochs turned out to be 2 with 15,000 steps as more epochs did not improve the validation accuracy.